Velocity Merchant Services Review

 - Deceptive Sales Reps– Velocity’s sales reps also received numerous complaints for impersonating various associations (and here).
 This complaint has come up again and again, from merchants and former employees alike.
 Needless to say, I find this practice entirely unacceptable, especially if encouraged by the company’s management.

 When looking at the BBB report for VMS, I have two thoughts.
-First, I’m impressed by the minimal number of complaints filed with the BBB (only 26 in the past three years, with 8 in the past 12 months), although no details of these complaints are provided.
+First, I’m impressed by the minimal number of complaints filed with the BBB (only 19 in the past three years, with 3 in the past 12 months).
+Complaints tended to be about difficulty canceling services and deceitful sales tactics.
 Next, I feel confused.
-Ripoff report has 18 complaints filed, all adamantly decreeing Velocity sales reps as a bunch of con artists employing despicable tactics.
+Ripoff report has 18 complaints filed, all adamantly decrying Velocity sales reps as a bunch of con artists employing despicable tactics.
 VMS did not respond to any of these accusations.
 A number of former agents even chime in, supposedly blowing the whistle on the whole operation.
 They claim the problems are systemic, not related to one or two bad salespeople.
 If things are really this bad over at VMS, then why so few complaints overall?
 Something just doesn’t add up for me.
 I’m missing a piece of this puzzle.

 I think it’s safe to say, though, that VMS’s telemarketing practices are annoying to many merchants.
 Telemarketers are pretty annoying in general, but it sounds like some of the VMS telesales team won’t take no for an answer.